goadesign/goa.design/content/blog/hello-goa.md

 [strategy](http://goa.design/design/vendoring/) for doing this using [glide](https://github.com/Masterminds/glide).

-Going forward goal is to follow [Semantic Versioning](http://semver.org/) and to release bug fixes as needed for v1 while working on vNext.
+Going forward the goal is to follow [Semantic Versioning](http://semver.org/) and to release bug fixes as needed for v1 while working on vNext.

 ## The Road To V2